sanketdaru/async-jobs-over-restful-api/README.md

 ``` curl
 curl --location --request GET 'http://localhost:8080/api/v1/jobs/{job_id}'
 ```
+Once the job status is COMPLETE, you can check the location configured by `app-configs.jobFilesLocation` property to inspect the job output file.

 3. GET the output file produced as a result of completion of the posted asynchronous job.
 Use the `output_file_uri` received as response from get the status command as an input to next command
 ``` curl